SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/kubernetes.md

 There are limits to how many alerts can be enabled - see the [Alerts FAQ](/docs/alerts).
 :::

+## Upgrading Kubernetes App

+The current version of the app is not backward compatible with older Helm Chart versions.
+The below steps
+1. Switch to [Admin Mode](/docs/manage/content-sharing/admin-mode/#switch-to-admin-mode).
+If you are not a `Content Administrator` you may have to contact Administrator within your organization to grant `Manage Content` role to your user.
+1. Go to `Library/Admin Recommended/Sumo Logic Integrations/Kubernetes` and rename the folder (for example Kubernetes-backup-Oct-2023) by clicking on the three button and choosing `Edit`.
+1. Go back to the App Catalog and reinstall the `Kubernetes` App again by following instructions in [Installing the Kubernetes App](/docs/integrations/containers-orchestration/kubernetes/#installing-the-kubernetes-app) section.
+If the tab was already open, then you may have to refesh the page.

 ## Viewing Kubernetes Dashboards